Just be yourself.

 - An ambivert

-You would think that narrowing our scope down and going more niche would be limiting, but I actually found it incredibly freeing.
+You would think that narrowing our scope down and focusing on a niche would be limiting, but I actually found it incredibly freeing.
 Now I knew exactly who I was writing to.
 I knew what examples to use.
 I knew I could use my voice because these were my people.

 Here is the official definition of authenticity: